paolinamazza/Multi-Agent-System/README.md

 Furthermore, our evaluation focused primarily on fixed datasets.
 Future work should expand the evaluation to broader datasets and include real-world users to assess usability, trust, and performance.

-Another promising direction could be integrating a more robust semantic understanding layer to improve dataset matching, as well as extending support to multilingual queries.
+Another promising direction could be integrating a more robust semantic understanding layer to improve dataset matching.